-We have recently, as of 12/21/2012, purchased new electrolysis units and updated our units.
+We have recently, as of 6/2013, purchased new electrolysis units and updated all of our units.
 This provides even more effective treatments.

 Electrolysis is a safe, effective method of permanent hair removal recognized by the